CV899/Linked-List/README.md

 # Linked-List
- An implementation of a linked list for COP3530 - Data Structures that makes use of Java Generics framework, cloning, equivalence testing and manipulating linked list elements.
+ An implementation of a linked list that makes use of Java Generics framework, cloning, equivalence testing and manipulating linked list elements.